Skip to content

 • In the vcfa.data.collection.delay.seconds optional element, specify the delay in seconds for waiting for the data collection from VCF Operations Orchestrator to VCFA before importing data.
 You can also pass this configuration as an interactive parameter -Dvcfa.data.collection.delay.seconds=600.

-Use this configuration when the VCFA project contains references to Orchestrator workflows and dynamic types that you are importing together with the VCFA content for the project since VCF Automation needs to retrieve the details of the Orchestrator content in order to be able to create the VCFA objects that point to the Orchestrator content.
+Use this configuration when the VCFA project contains references to Orchestrator workflows and dynamic types that you are importing together with the VCFA content for the project since VCF Automation needs to retrieve the details of the Orchestrator content first before it can create the VCFA objects that point to the Orchestrator content.
 The default value is 0 or no delay.

 Note